Verifiable Encodings for Secure Homomorphic Analytics: Related Work

-Closer to our work, Fiore \etal\cite{fiore2014efficiently} propose the first solution tailored to a RLWE-based scheme similar to BGV: Ciphertexts are integrity-protected via a homomorphic MAC~\cite{backes2013verifiable} and a novel hashing technique compresses them to save storage and computational resources.
-Their instantiation, however, works for a simplified version of BGV without relinearization and key-switching (thus, without rotations nor SIMD) and supports only quadratic functions.
-Then, Fiore \etal\cite{fiore2020boosting} use commitments and SNARKs to achieve public verifiability for bounded polynomial operations.
-Their approach, however, supports only homomorphic evaluation that does not involve modulus switches and rounding operations; contrary to our approach, this limits the use of several state-of-the-art schemes.
-Moreover, it requires the SNARKs and the HE scheme to share the same cryptographic parameters, which can result in an unwanted overhead; the HE modulus needs to match the one of the SNARK that is usually much larger.
-This latter constraint is lifted by Bois \etal\cite{bois2021flexible} who design a new homomorphic hash function over Galois rings.
+\descr{SNARKs~\cite{fiore2020boosting,bois2021flexible,ganesh2021rinocchio}.} These works consider proving the correctness of ciphertext operations by relying on generic proof systems \eg~\cite{goldwasser2015delegating,ben2014succinct,bunz2018bulletproofs,chiesa2020fractal,groth2018updatable,maller2019sonic,parno2013pinocchio,setty2020spartan,wahby2018doubly,weng2021wolverine}.
+Fiore \etal\cite{fiore2020boosting} use commitments and SNARKs to achieve verification of homomorphic evaluation for bounded polynomial operations.
+They reduce the overhead due to the ciphertext expansion by relying on two blocks: (i)~a commit-and-prove SNARK for arithmetic circuits, and (ii)~a commit-and-prove SNARK for multiple polynomial evaluations.
+But their solution does not support modulus switches and rounding operations; contrary to our approach, this limits the use of several state-of-the-art schemes (\eg BFV and BGV).
+Moreover, it requires the SNARKs and the HE scheme to share the same cryptographic parameters, which can result in an undesired overhead; the HE modulus should match the SNARK one which is usually much larger.
+Although this latter constraint is lifted by Bois \etal\cite{bois2021flexible}, the resulting approach still limits the admissible HE pipelines (since it does not support modular reduction).
 Rinocchio~\cite{ganesh2021rinocchio} introduces a new SNARK for rings that can be used for verifiable computations on encrypted data.
-Compared to~\cite{fiore2020boosting}, Rinocchio supports state-of-the-art HE and optimizations that can lead to an overhead lower than prior work: in particular, it supports generic rings with $R_q$ constructed from a composite modulus chain.
-Overall, such SNARK-based approaches are often limited in the admissible operations supported and potentially induce a non-negligible memory and computation cost for the prover.
-Except for the initial work of Fiore \etal\cite{fiore2014efficiently}, to the best of our knowledge, no other work has implemented their solution; this limits their evaluation and deployment.
-Recently, Dolev and Kalma~\cite{dolev21verifiable} propose an encoding-based approach where a detection code is embedded in the low significant bits of the plaintext.
-As such, they are limited in the number of admitted operations to avoid overflowing.
+Compared to~\cite{fiore2020boosting}, Rinocchio supports common lattices used by HE schemes.
+But Rinocchio is still not as expressive as HE and cannot practically support core operations (\eg relinearization, key-switch, and bootstrapping).
+Overall, these works are limited in the admissible operations supported (see Table~\ref{tab:rw}) and potentially induce a non-negligible memory and computation cost for the prover.

+\descr{Trusted Hardware~\cite{natarajan2021chex}.} This line of research employs trusted hardware to ensure computation integrity.
+But it relies on a different threat model (\ie a trusted chip manufacturer) and might be vulnerable to side-channel privacy leakage~\cite{Lipp2021Platypus,wang2017leaky,xu2015controlled} and integrity attacks~\cite{fei2021security,randmets2021overview}.